Why should I pay for professional photography? 6 Reasons for hiring a professional

 3. You can't color match a product with a cell phone.
 Maybe this exists out there, but I’ve also never seen a way to perfectly match the color in a cell phone image to the actual color of a product.
 Have you ever ordered a piece of clothing and when it came it didn’t match the color on your screen and you were disappointed in it?
 Color matters!

 4. A professional photographer can convey messages through imagery.
-A professional photographer knows how to use a camera and an array of both technical and artistic techniques to produce images that catch the eye of your client, tell your story, support your brand and your message, and the feelings you want to convey, including:
+A professional photographer knows how to use a camera and an array of both technical and artistic techniques to tell a story through photographs, including:

 a.
 How to use harsh or soft lighting to convey mood and enhance or hide features of a person or product.

 b.
-They know how to use shutter speed to convey motion through blur, or how to freeze motion to make a moving subject tack-sharp.
+How to use shutter speed to convey motion through blur, or how to freeze motion to make a moving subject tack-sharp.
 Likewise, a professional photographer knows how to use aperture to soften the background behind a subject or capture more detail.
-A cell phone does not give you control over the shutter speed or aperture, taking away creative control.

 c.
-A professional photographer knows how to use rules of composition to creatively frame the subject of an image and navigate the viewer’s eye inside the photograph.
+A professional photographer knows how to use rules of composition to creatively frame the subject of an image and direct the viewer’s eye inside the photograph.

 A long exposure photograph (slow shutter time) of water flowing under a pier gives a soft mood to this warm, peaceful photograph.